A Geometric Approach to the Yang-Mills Mass Gap: Estimate of the spectra of the Hamiltonian operator

-In the finite dimensional setting, a lower bound on the Ricci curvature and compactness yields a lower bound on the first eigenvalue of the Laplace-Beltrami operator due to Lichnerowicz \cite{lichnerowicz1958geometrie}.
+In the finite-dimensional setting, a lower bound on the Ricci curvature and compactness yields a lower bound on the first eigenvalue of the Laplace-Beltrami operator due to Lichnerowicz \cite{lichnerowicz1958geometrie}.
 In the presence of a potential, a Bakry-Emery correction to the ordinary Ricci curvature is required to estimate a precise gap in the spectrum (there are several studies on estimating the gap of a Schrodinger operator in finite dimensions using direct analysis \cite{singer1985estimate, li1980estimates, lieb1976bounds}).
 In an infinite dimensional setting, a straightforward generalization does not work.
 Note in particular that the Riemann tensor of $\mathcal{A}/\widehat{\mathcal{G}}$ is not of trace class.
 Recall the definition of the trace.
 At the flat connection $A=0$, the trace would correspond to contraction with respect to the flat metric and therefore to setting $P=Q$ and $x=x^{'}$ in the expression (\ref{eq:Ricci}).
 This would correspond to the evaluation of the coincidence limit of $\Delta^{-1}(x,x^{'})$.
 However in $2$ dimensions $\Delta^{-1}(x,x^{'})=\frac{1}{2} \ln|x-x^{'}|$ and in $3+1$ dimensions, $\Delta^{-1}(x,x^{'})=-\frac{1}{4\pi} \frac{1}{|x-x^{'}|}$, whose coincident limits of course do not exist (or in the QFT terminology, one has occurrence of ultraviolet divergences).
 In order to make sense of the Ricci tensor, one needs to invoke a regularization scheme.
 In the regularization scheme that we adopt, we split the points by approximating Dirac's distribution and taking a suitable limit.
+From now on, we will write the inverse metric $(\mathfrak{G}^{-1})^{A^{P}_{i}(x)A^{Q}_{j}(y)}$ by $\mathfrak{G}^{A^{P}_{i}(x)A^{Q}_{j}(y)}$ for simplicity.

 \begin{definition} \textit{Let us endow the local coordinates $\{x^{i}\}$ of a smooth $n-$manifold with the dimension of length while the metric (co-variant) coefficients are left dimensionless.
 The point-splitting of Dirac's distribution associated with the usual Dirac's distribution $\delta(x,x_{0})=\frac{\delta(x-x_{0})}{\mu_{g}(x)}=\frac{\prod_{i=1}^{n}\delta(x^{i}-x^{i}_{0})}{\mu_{g}(x)}$ on a Riemannian $n$-manifold $(M,g)$, $x,x_{0}\in M$, is defined as follows